- Roberts Elementary

 1116(e)(1) Shall provide assistance to parents of students served by the school in understanding the State’s academic content standards, the State and Local assessments, and how to monitor their child’s progress and work with educators to improve the achievement of their children.

 How does the staff provide assistance to parents to help them understand the content standards, assessments, how to monitor their child’s progress, and how to work with educators to improve the achievement of their children?
-What training is provided to families?

-The Utica Community School District sends a parent report with individual M-Step, WIDA and NWEA scores.
-Roberts has conferences available in November for all students and February upon request, both in-person and virtually, as well as, additional conference opportunities in February.
-During conferences, the classroom teacher and literacy coach can share information on the student with the parents and discuss how they can support their child’s learning at home.
-Traditionally, Roberts provides Title I nights for parents where grade level content expectation are explained.
-In addition, Title I Parent Nights provide training for families to monitor their child’s learning at home and ways to stay connected.
-The Literacy Coach and EL Teachers are available during conferences to discuss local and district assessments.
-During the Early Childhood and Kindergarten Open House, new Kindergarten parents are introduced to Kindergarten academic expectations and provided with at home activities.
+The Utica Community School District sends a parent report with individual M-Step and WIDA scores.
+Additionally, NWEA reports are provided by teachers for families.
+Roberts has conferences available in November for all students and February upon request, both in-person and virtually.
+During conferences, the classroom teacher, literacy coach, math coach and EL teachers can share information on the student with the parents and discuss how they can support their child’s learning at home.
+Traditionally, Roberts provides a Title I night for parents where grade level content expectation can be explained.
+In addition, Title I Parent Nights provide training for families to monitor their child’s learning at home and offers ways to stay connected.
+The Literacy Coach, Math Coach, and EL Teachers are available during

 1116(e)(2) Shall provide materials and training to help parents work with their children to improve their children’s achievement, such as literacy training and using technology, as appropriate, to foster parental involvement.